d-fine/DatalandMCP/README.md

 ### Dataland Client
 - Create a `.env` file at the project root based on the `.env_dummy` file.
 Set Variable `DATALAND_MCP_ROOT_DIR` to the repository root on your machine and `DATALAND_API_KEY` with your API KEY that you can create as described [here](https://github.com/d-fine/Dataland/wiki/Use-the-API).
-- Execute `./bin/setup_dev_environment.sh` using a Git Bash shell
+- Execute `.\bin\setup_dev_environment.sh` using a Git Bash shell from your repository root.

 ### Python MCP SDK
-- This repository utilizes the [Python MCP SDK](https://github.com/modelcontextprotocol/python-sdk?tab=readme-ov-file#installation) package.
+This repository utilizes the [Python MCP SDK](https://github.com/modelcontextprotocol/python-sdk?tab=readme-ov-file#installation) package.
 It should be installed already by the previous step.
 If not, install manually within the venv.
+Check if the mcp package can be found under `.\.venv\Lib\site-packages\`
 ## Open WebUI

 [Open WebUI](https://github.com/open-webui/open-webui) is an MCP Client that allows user to run local LLMs as well as cloud based OpenAIs.

 ### Installation
 - Open Powershell to install Open WebUI
-- Choose a designated folder and create a virtual environment via `python -m venv /path/to/new/virtual/environment`. **Note, that it is only compatible with Python 3.11 & 3.12.**
+- Choose a designated folder and from there create a virtual environment via `python -m venv .\venv`. **Note, that it is only compatible with Python 3.11 & 3.12.**
 - Activate it via `venv\Scripts\activate`
 - Run the command `pip install open-webui`.